sse-secure-systems/connaisseur/README.md

 If your Notary uses a self-signed certificate, `.notary.selfsigned` should be set to `true` and the certificate has to be added to `.notary.selfsignedCert`.
 In case your Notary instance is authenticated (which it should), set the `.notary.auth.enabled` to `true` and enter the credentials either directly or as a predefined secret.
 Lastly enter the public root key in `.notary.rootPubKey`, which is used for verifying the image signatures.
 For further details, please checkout the [setup guide](setup/README.md).
 4. **Deploy**: Switch to the cluster where you would like to install Connaisseur, and run `make install`.

 > :warning: **WARNING!** Be careful when installing Connaisseur in minikube and restarting the cluster!  ​When stopping the cluster with `minikube stop` while Connaisseur is still installed and running, restarting it with `minikube start` will not work.
 The command will freeze at some point, as long as Connaisseur is running, since Connaisseur per default will block some resources from staring up.
 At that point you can still access the cluster and delete Connaisseur manually, then the `minikube start` process will finish.
+You can use [Detection Mode](#detection-mode) to avoid interruptions during testing.

 ### Image Policy